 -

 Protect Yourself from UV Radiation: The sun emits harmful ultraviolet (UV) radiation that can damage your skin and eyes.
 When spending time outdoors, especially during peak hours (usually between 10 a.m. and 4 p.m.), wear protective clothing, such as long sleeves and hats.
 Apply sunscreen with a high SPF (Sun Protection Factor) to exposed skin, and wear sunglasses that block UV rays.
-Remember that UV radiation can penetrate clouds, so it's important to protect yourself even on cloudy days.
+Remember that UV radiation can penetrate clouds, so it helps to protect yourself even on cloudy days.

 -